 CONTINUING EDUCATION.
 Mini-workshops by our network of language teaching experts in specific areas of interest are included in your annual HOW membership.
 Additional courses or seminars help you practice finding ways to use this highly effective approach to keep making your language classroom better and better.
 They are also a great opportunity to get out of the isolation of the classroom and compare notes with a fantastic group of motivated and interesting colleagues.

-Finally, our website and WIX Spaces Mobile App includes a blog for professional articles and resources and a teacher forum.
+Finally, our website and WIX Spaces Mobile App includes a blog for professional articles and resources and a teacher material sharing framework.
 As Hebrew Our Way grows, we hope to keep the stimulating information flowing.

 Making custom curriculum from scratch sounds "nice", but who has that much time?
 Does HOW provide prewritten study units?

 Yes, but they will be the most helpful to you after you've taken at least the Intro Course.
 Although Functional Proficiency purists would scorn ready-made material, we are realists, and we know the day school and yeshiva high school communities are always pressed for time and resources.
-That's why building and maintaining a mutual collection of voluntarily shared study units, reviewed by our experts for accuracy and appropriateness, is the next big priority for Hebrew Our Way.
+That's why building and maintaining a mutual collection of voluntarily shared study units, reviewed by our experts for accuracy and appropriateness, is a big priority for Hebrew Our Way.
 If you need a particular topic or item, contact us and we will b'ezras Hashem help source or create it.

 Can you help our school find qualified Hebrew teachers?

-B'ezras Hashem, we will certainly try.
-We would love to help you source qualified staff who are sensitive to the Torah day school environment.
+B'ezras Hashem, we would love to help you source qualified staff who are sensitive to the Torah day school environment.
 And as our network of trained teachers grows, we will be able to locate and refer more teachers and tutors across the country -- or help by training local individuals who have some background and a good language teaching aptitude.

 I'd like to improve my Hebrew skills.
 Does Hebrew Our Way teach Hebrew as a language?